-In the world of nonprofits, expressing gratitude for your donors’ gifts is not only polite, but essential to your success.
-Recognizing your donors is a critical piece of the donor retention puzzle, and donor retention helps secure long-term support for your mission.
+In the nonprofit world, expressing gratitude for your donors’ gifts is not only polite, but essential to your long-term success.
+Donor recognition is a critical piece of the donor retention puzzle that helps secure lasting support for your organization’s mission.

-Having a concrete strategy in place for how you thank your donors and an arsenal of recognition ideas will go a long way to strengthen support for your mission over time.
-Here you’ll find a list of best practices when it comes to donor recognition and some awesome donor recognition ideas—so you can not only secure donations, but keep your donors coming back again and again.
+Having a concrete strategy in place for how you thank your donors, along with an arsenal of effective recognition ideas, will go a long way to strengthen support for your mission over time.
 Let’s get started.

 1. Make it prompt.

-Make sure you mention the specific context of the donation, like the name of the virtual fundraiser or event the donor attended.
-For instance, if your donor attended a virtual auction and won an item, specifically mention the event and the item that they bid on to let them know you’re paying attention to each and every donation you receive.
+- Donation context.
+Be sure to include the specific context of the donation, such as the name of the fundraiser or event the donor attended.
+For instance, if they attended a virtual auction and won an item, specifically mention the event and the item that they bid on to let them know you’re paying attention to each and every donation you receive.

 2. Make it personal.

-Including a video with your thank-you message could be another effective way to humanize your communication with your donors.
-The video could be a recorded thank-you from a member of your team, a constituent of your mission, or a combination of both.
-You should also weave in some information about what your donor’s gift amount allowed you to accomplish.
-More on this best practice next!
+- Adding a video with your thank-you.
+This is another effective way to humanize your message to donors.
+This could be a recorded thank-you from a member of your team, a constituent of your mission, or both.

 3. Make it powerful.